NuGet/docs.microsoft.com-nuget/docs/Consume-Packages/Reinstalling-and-Updating-Packages.md

 ## Constraining upgrade versions

-In NuGet 3.x with projects using `project.json` or [package references in project files](../Consume-Packages/Package-References-in-Project-Files.md) to list dependencies, installing or updating a package will *always* install the latest version available from the package source.
+By default, reinstalling or updating a package *always* installs the latest version available from the package source.

-In projects using `packages.config`, the same behavior applies unless you specifically constrain the version range.
-For example, if you know that your application will work only with version 1.x of a package but not 2.0 and above, perhaps due to a major change in the package API, then you'd want to constrain upgrades to 1.x versions.
+In projects using `packages.config`, however, you can specifically constrain the version range.
+For example, if you know that your application works only with version 1.x of a package but not 2.0 and above, perhaps due to a major change in the package API, then you'd want to constrain upgrades to 1.x versions.
 This prevents accidental updates that would break the application.

 To set a constraint, open `packages.config` in a text editor, locate the dependency in question, and add the `allowedVersions` attribute with a version range.
 For example, to constrain updates to version 1.x, set `allowedVersions` to `[1,2)`: